 If you are interested in booking an appointment with our Surgeons to address your receding hairline with surgery feel free to contact us today by filling out an enquiry form.
 To find out how many grafts you will need for a receding hairline, you can also visit our graft calculator page.

 What is a receding hairline?

 There is no specific template that a receding hairline follows nor can one predict where or when they will lose their hair.
-What is important to remember is that if you do notice a change in your hairline, you must take action and speak to a hair specialist as soon as possible.
+What is important to remember is that if you do notice a change in your hairline and are worried about it, you must take action and speak to a hair specialist as soon as possible.
 You can then make an informed decision as to how you can slow down or rectify your hair loss.

 Receding hairline causes

 Studies show that around 50% of men will experience hair loss by the time they reach their 50’s.
 Some men may even notice early onset receding as soon as they finish puberty.
 In most cases, hairline recession is caused by a condition called male pattern baldness.
 The hormone DHT (dihydrotestosterone) causes the hair in the hairline and temples to thin and fall out.

 For some men this can also affect the crown and a receding hairline can meet a balding crown in the middle making the subject completely bald.
 The extent to which a hairline can recede is graded by the Norwood Scale; a visual representation is depicted below:

 People experience a range of severities in their hair recession over different stages of their life.
 Most men who suffer from a receding hairline will experience it by the time they reach 40 years old.

 It must be noted that hair loss does not follow a specific blueprint as individuals experience hair loss at different rates in contrasting areas.
 That being said, for a large proportion of the population, male pattern baldness can progress in some patterned visible steps.